Marker Logo

 Topics.
 This historical marker is listed in this topic list: Military.
 A significant historical date for this entry is September 29, 1954.

 Location.
 30° 27.955′ N, 86° 33.629′ W. Marker is in Eglin Air Force Base, Florida, in Okaloosa County.
-Marker can be reached from the intersection of Museum Drive and Pinchot Road (Florida Route 189).
+It can be reached from the intersection of Museum Drive and Pinchot Road (Florida Route 189).
 The marker is within the grounds of the Air Force Armament Museum which is located outside the perimeter of Eglin Air Force Base.
 Touch for map.
 Marker is at or near this postal address: 100 Museum Dr, Eglin AFB FL 32542, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-F-104 Starfighter (here, next to this marker); F-100 Supersabre (a few steps from this marker); F-89 Scorpion (a few steps from this marker); F-84 Thunderstreak (a few steps from this marker); F-86F Sabre (within shouting distance of this marker); B-47 Stratojet (within shouting distance of this marker); CGM-13 Mace Missile (within shouting distance of this marker); O-2 Skymaster (within shouting distance of this marker).
+this marker: F-104 Starfighter (here, next to this marker); F-100 Supersabre (a few steps from this marker); F-89 Scorpion (a few steps from this marker); F-84 Thunderstreak (a few steps from this marker); F-86F Sabre (within shouting distance of this marker); B-47 Stratojet (within shouting distance of this marker); CGM-13 Mace Missile (within shouting distance of this marker); O-2 Skymaster (within shouting distance of this marker).
+Touch for a list and map of all markers in Eglin Air Force Base.

 Also see . . .